 schema — required keys, allowed category enums, slug pattern, excerpt

-length, etc. It does not modify the file; it surfaces errors so publish
+length, tag count (max 15), etc. It does not modify the file; it surfaces

 plugin (community plugin id obsidian-linter) and enable Lint on save.